meganlsmith/BuildmSFS/README.md

 The required arguments are as follows, in the specified order

-script,Traits,file,Threshold,locus_file,nreps, Monomorphic = argv #arguments the user must supply
+script,Traits,file,Threshold,locus_file,nreps, popmonomorphic = argv #arguments the user must supply

 file is the input descripted in (1) above.